United States debt ceiling: Background

 Under Article I Section 8 of the United States Constitution, only Congress can authorize the borrowing of money on the credit of the United States.
 From the founding of the U.S. until 1917, Congress directly authorized each debt issued.
 To provide more flexibility to finance the United States' involvement in World War I, Congress modified the method by which it authorized debt in the Second Liberty Bond Act of 1917.
 Under this Act, Congress established an aggregate limit, or "ceiling," on the total amount of new bonds that could be issued.

-The present debt ceiling is an aggregate limit applied to nearly all federal debt, which was substantially established by the Public Debt Acts of 1939 and 1941 which have subsequently been amended to change the ceiling amount.
+The present debt ceiling is an aggregate limit applied to nearly all federal debt, which was substantially established by the Public Debt Acts of 1939 and 1941.
+These acts have been amended subsequently to change the ceiling amount.

 From time to time, political disputes arise when the Treasury advises Congress that the debt ceiling is about to be reached and indicates that a default is imminent.
 When the debt ceiling is reached, and pending an increase in the limit, Treasury may resort to "extraordinary measures" to buy more time before the ceiling can be raised by Congress.
 The U.S. has never reached the point of default where the Treasury was incapable of paying U.S. debt obligations, though it has been close on several occasions.
 The only exception was during the War of 1812 when parts of Washington D.C. including the Treasury were burned.

 In 2011, the U.S. reached a crisis point of near default on public debt.
 The delay in raising the debt ceiling resulted in the first downgrade in the United States credit rating, a sharp drop in the stock market, and an increase in borrowing costs.
 Congress raised the debt limit with the Budget Control Act of 2011, which added to the fiscal cliff when the new ceiling was reached on December 31, 2012.

-Another debt ceiling crisis arose in early 2013 when the ceiling was reached again, and the Treasury adopted extraordinary measures to avoid a default.
-The 2013 crisis was temporarily resolved on February 4, 2013, when President Barack Obama signed the No Budget, No Pay Act of 2013 which suspended the debt ceiling until May 19, 2013.
-After May 19, the debt ceiling was raised to $16.699 trillion, the level of debt incurred during the suspension, and the Treasury resumed extraordinary measures.
-Treasury Secretary Jack Lew notified Congress that these measures would be exhausted by October 17, 2013.
-On October 7, 2013, the Treasury warned that the debt ceiling and extraordinary measures would be exhausted and that a default would occur on October 17 when interest payments came due.